mocktomata/mocktomata/README.md

   const followers = await getFollowers(github, 'someRealUser')

-  // (optional) get the actual actions recorded by `komondor` for inspection
+  // (optional) get the actual actions recorded by `komondor` for inspection const actions = getFollowersSpec.actions
-  // if your call above does not guarantee the code completes it execution,
-  // you can do `const actions = await getFollowersSpec.completed`
-  const actions = getFollowersSpec.actions

   console.log(actions)